hyperledger/fabric/docs/source/couchdb_as_state_database.rst

 datasets from chaincode.

 CouchDB runs as a separate database process alongside the peer, therefore there are additional considerations in terms of setup, management, and operations.
-You may consider starting with the default embedded LevelDB, and move to CouchDB if you require the additional complex rich queries.
-It is a good practice to model asset data as JSON, so that you have the option to perform complex rich queries if needed in the future.
+It is a good practice to model asset data as JSON, so that you have the option to perform complex JSON queries if needed in the future.

 .. note:: The key for a CouchDB JSON document can only contain valid UTF-8 strings and cannot begin with an underscore ("_").
 Whether you are using CouchDB or LevelDB, you should avoid using